mandyBrigwell/luxuryOutput/README.md

 bigprint ("string", "color")
 prints the string in a large, block-rendered ASCII-style font with the named html color."

-## Limitations
+# Limitations

-# Character Set
+## Character Set

 Currently only hardcoded to support A-Z, a space, and an asterisk.

-## To Do
+#To Do

-# Remove the switch command
+## Remove the switch command

-It would be more efficient to simply match the character's position in a string.
+It would be more efficient to simply match the character's position in a reference string, and fairly simple to do.

-# Increase Character Set
+## Increase Character Set

 If we could get the unicode number of a character from an ash function, things would be simpler.
 As it is, the characters are currently hard-coded into a switch command.
 See above.

-# Alternate fonts
+## Alternate fonts

 The current one is designed to attract attention, and (LOOK AT MY FEROCIOUSLY-BLACK ALL CAPS!) it does that.
-A slightly-less in-one's-face version may be possib
+A slightly-less in-one's-face version may be possible.